marina-or-not/portfolio/content/CV/_index.md

 ##### Own artistic works and projects

+2022 _"Therapy for AI"_ - research project.
-2022 - "A lot to unpack / Всё сложно" - dance performance (work in progress) at Stanislavsky Electrotheatre, Moscow.
-Choreographer, performer.
+2022 _"A lot to unpack / Всё сложно"_ - dance performance (work in progress) at Stanislavsky Electrotheatre, Moscow.
-2021 - "Too much in the head" - dance performance at Frascati, Amsterdam.
-Choreographer.
+2021 _"Too much in the head"_ - dance performance at Frascati, Amsterdam.
-2020 - "But I’m Just a Text" - dance performance at Rose is a Rose is a Rose gallery, Amsterdam.
-Choreographer.
+2020 _"But I’m Just a Text"_ - dance performance at Rose is a Rose is a Rose gallery, Amsterdam.
-2020 - "Low Frequency (This is not a podcast)" - online choreographic object.
-Choreographer, performer.
+2020 _"Low Frequency (This is not a podcast)_ - online choreographic object.
-2019 - "BIAS" - dance performance at SNDO.
-Choreographer, dancer.
+2019 _"BIAS"_ - dance performance at SNDO.
-2019 - "TERMINAL" - dance performance at SNDO.
-Choreographer, performer.
+2019 _"TERMINAL"_ - dance performance at SNDO.
-2018 - "It’s Cold Outside" - short film.
-Directing, camera, editing.
+2018 _"It’s Cold Outside"_ - short film.
-2018 - "Buoyancy" - a dance solo at SNDO.
-Choreographer, performer.
+2018 _"Buoyancy"_ - a dance solo at SNDO.
-2017 - "Original choice" (Series) - improvisation dance piece in collaboration with Nastya Kuzmina and Liza Spivakovskaya, Shown in Zil Cultural Center, Moscow, Mousonturm, Frankfurt, Sdvig, St-Petersburg.
-Choreographer, performer.
+2017 _"Original choice" (Series)_ - a dance piece in collaboration with Nastya Kuzmina and Liza Spivakovskaya.
+Shown in Zil Cultural Center, Moscow, Mousonturm, Frankfurt, Sdvig, St-Petersburg.
-2016 - "(Un)articulated Self" - Video dance piece in collaboration with Nastya Kuzmina, choreographer.
+2016 _"(Un)articulated Self"_ - Video dance piece in collaboration with Nastya Kuzmina.
-2016 - "Train Leaves on Schedule" - dance performance piece, author, choreographer.
+2016 _"Train Leaves on Schedule"_ - dance performance piece at Sputnik Stage, Moscow.
-2016 - "The Wave" - dance installation at Moscow Museum of Contemporary Art Garage, choreographer.
+2016 _"The Wave"_ - dance installation at Moscow Museum of Contemporary Art Garage.

 ##### Collaborating and performing

+2022 - _We live here: Maastricht_ - research project by MOHA.
+2022 - _Onze Roeping - On Joyful Militancy_ - performance by Mercedes Azpilicueta, shown at Rozenstraat – a rose is a rose is a rose, Kunstmuseum Liechtenstein.
+2022 - _Corrupted Blood_ - a short film by Eric Giraudet.
+2022 - _Goldfish Bleeding in a Sea of Sharks_ - performance project by Thais Di Marco at WORM, Rotterdam.
+2021-2022 - _Better Worse_ - dance performance in collaboration with visual artists (Nastya Kuzmina, Nadia Chernova, Natasha Tikhonova, Ksenia Markelova) at Meyerhold Center, Moscow.
-2021 - "Artists like me" - dance performance by Julia Vavra.
-Performer.
+2021 - _Artists like me_ - dance performance by Julia Vavra.
-2021 - "Getting tropical", worst version - dance performance by Karina Villafan.
-Performer.
+2021 - _Getting tropical, worst version_ - dance performance by Karina Villafan.
-2020 - "Art on Delivery" - performative project by Keerthi Basavarajaiah.
-Collaborator, performer.
+2020 - _Art on Delivery_ - performative project by Keerthi Basavarajaiah.
-2020 - "Luring Whispers" - dance performance by Keerthi Basavarajaiah at Veem House for performance, Amsterdam.
-Collaborator, performer.
+2020 - _Luring Whispers_ - dance performance by Keerthi Basavarajaiah at Veem House for performance, Amsterdam.
-2019 - "All Along The Watchtower" - dance performance by Milena Weber at SNDO.
-Collaborator, performer.
+2019 - _All Along The Watchtower_ - dance performance by Milena Weber at SNDO.
-2018 - "CLOUD COLLISION" - dance performance by Andreas Hannes at Come Together Festival, Amsterdam.
-Performer.
+2018 - _CLOUD COLLISION_ - dance performance by Andreas Hannes at Come Together Festival, Amsterdam.
-2018 - "Wrecked Chords" - dance piece by Laima Jaunzema at Frascati, Amsterdam.
-Performer.
+2018 - _Wrecked Chords_ - dance piece by Laima Jaunzema at Frascati, Amsterdam.
-2016 - Second Edition performance art collective.
-Co-choreographer and performer of the pieces "Salt on the bottom", "Negative Space", "Room 03", "Untitled", "Upper layer", shown in various art festivals in Moscow.
+2016 - _Second Edition performance art collective_.
+Co-choreographer and performer of the pieces _Salt on the bottom_,
+_Negative Space_, _Room 03_, _Untitled_, _Upper layer_, shown in various art festivals in Moscow.
-2016 - "SOTA Performance Festival" at  Moscow Museum of Contemporary Art Garage, collaborator and performer.
+2016 - _SOTA Performance Festival_ at  Moscow Museum of Contemporary Art Garage.
-2016 - "Terra Nullius" performance project (by Andrey Andrianov and Taras Burnashev), performer.
+2016 - _Terra Nullius_ performance project (by Andrey Andrianov and Taras Burnashev).
-2015-2017 - Ohne Zucker dance project, Moscow.
+2015-2017 - _Ohne Zucker dance project_, Moscow.
 Collaborator and dancer of the piece "The Red Square" (2015), dancer in "Episode 5" (2016).

 ##### Residencies

+2023 Workspace Brussels.
-2022 - bi-residency, an alternative parasite residency, Cezens, France (postponed).
+2022 bi-residency, Cezens, France.
-2021-2022 - Black Box / White Cube residency at the Meyerhold Centre, Moscow, Russia.
+2021-2022 Black Box / White Cube residency at the Meyerhold Centre, Moscow, Russia.
+2021 IDlab (AHK) - residency for interdisciplinary digital projects.
-2019-2021 - WOW Amsterdam - residency for emerging artists.
+2019-2021 WOW Amsterdam - residency for emerging artists.
-2018 - SDVIG performing arts studio, St-Petersburg, Russia - residency for dance artists.
+2018 SDVIG performing arts studio, St-Petersburg, Russia - residency for dance artists.
-2017 - STANTSIA, Kostroma, Russia - production residency for choreographers.
+2017 STANTSIA, Kostroma, Russia - production residency for choreographers.
-2017 - ZIL Cultural Centre, Moscow, Russia - Residency for young choreographers.
+2017 ZIL Cultural Centre, Moscow, Russia - Residency for young choreographers.

 ##### Teaching experience

-2013-2016, Russia - Independent educational project for teenagers and adults Future Today.
-Workshops on performance, movement research and composition.
-2017, Leiden - Workshop for photograpahers on working through body.
+2022 Workshop “Care as performance, performance as care” at VIA ZUID Makersdag (Heerlen).
+Advising a graduation piece at SNDO (Amsterdam).
+2022 Educational session for non-European artists at SNDO (Amsterdam).
+2022 Workshop on choreographic methods for visual artists at KABK (den Haag).
-2022, Moscow - Workshop for teenagers on concept development in artistic process.
+2022 Workshop on concept development for teenagers at Cascade art programme (Moscow).
-2022, Den Haag - Workshop for art students of KABK on movement and concept development.
+2017 Workshop on performance for photographers (Leiden).
+2014-2016 Workshops on dance, performance and choreography for teenagers and adults at “Future Today” - nonformal education project (Russia).

 ##### Extra training